Tell MnDOT and Olson Memorial Highway decision makers to Bring Back 6th!

 - Public housing that meets the needs for truly affordable housing

-- Publicly owned affordable commercial spaces that are designated for local businesses and entrepreneurs
+- Affordable commercial spaces that are designated for local Northside businesses and entrepreneurs

 - Community gardens and parkland